Get,

 When to see a doctor?

-If you notice signs of thrombocytopenia, it’s good to discuss with your doctor.
-Unstoppable bleeding calls for immediate medical help.
+If you notice signs of a platelet disorder, you must discuss it with your doctor.
+Unstoppable bleeding or signs similar to a heart attack or stroke calls for immediate medical help.

-Finding the cause of an odd platelet count is key to manage it well.
+Finding the cause of altered platelet count is key to managing it well.

 How is a low platelet count diagnosed?

-To find out if a person has a low platelet count, a health expert will perform a physical examination following taking a medical history.
-They’ll also review the person’s medical past.
-Further tests like blood tests or bone marrow aspiration and biopsy may be needed.
+To find out if a person has a low platelet count, a health expert will take a thorough medical history and perform a physical examination.
+They’ll also review the person’s past medical issues.
+Further tests like blood tests or bone marrow aspiration and biopsy may be advised if needed.

-During the physical examination, the doctor will look for evidence of bruising, petechiae, or an enlarged spleen.
+• Physical examination: During the physical examination, the doctor will look for evidence of bruising, petechiae, or an enlarged spleen7.

-Blood tests such as a CBC, platelet antibodies, and blood smear tests, can offer critical data about one’s platelet count.
-Sometimes, bone marrow aspiration and biopsy are needed to assess platelet production.
+• Tests: Blood tests such as a CBC7, platelet antibodies5, and blood smear tests7, can offer critical data about one’s platelet count.
+Sometimes, bone marrow tests7 and biopsy5 are needed to assess platelet production.

-These tests can check platelet count and provide more detail about underlying causes.
+• Blood tests: These tests can check platelet count and provide more detail about underlying causes7.

-An ultrasound may be performed if there is a suspicion of an enlarged spleen.
+• Ultrasound: An ultrasound may be performed if there is a suspicion of an enlarged spleen7.

 Management for low and high platelet count

 Management for unusual platelet counts will depend on how severe the condition is and its root cause.
-Management options may include the following.
+Management options may include the following8:

 • Blood or platelet transfusions.